- Step 1. Building contact base — tips and tricks

 Take 10 simple steps.
 Our prepared email templates will make email marketing even easier for you.

 Step 1.
-Collecting contact base — tips and tricks
+Building contact base — tips and tricks

 The first thing you need to do when making your own newsletter is to collect a contact base.
 There are many ways to do it.
 But only some of them comply with the GDPR and CanSPAM rules and bring you the contacts that are really interested in hearing from you: